lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   Select only records from these host names.
 The host name filter applies both to file name filtering in the data path and to record filtering within all files processed (as all records also contain the host name).
 The default is all hosts.
-The host name can use wildcards and expansions in some ways; see below.
+The host name can use wildcards and expansions in some ways; see later section.
 The option can be repeated.

-### Job filtering options
+### Job filtering and aggregation options

 These are only available with the `jobs` command.
 All filters are optional.
 Jobs must pass all specified filters.

+`-b`, `--batch`

+  Aggregate data across hosts (normally appropriate for systems with a batch queue).

 `--command=<command>`